 We first learned about convertible securities in the preferred stock chapter.
-Both preferred stock and corporate bonds can be convertible into stock of the same issuer.
-For example, a convertible Ford bond would allow the bondholder to convert their bond into Ford stock at any time.
+Both preferred stock and corporate bonds can be convertible into common stock of the same issuer.
+For example, a convertible Ford bond would allow the bondholder to convert the bond into Ford common stock.

 When a convertible bond is issued, the issuer sets its conversion ratio and conversion price.
-In plain English, both tell the investor how many shares of stock are received if the bond is converted.
-They are set when the issuer originally sells the bond and typically stay fixed through the life of the bond.
+In plain English, both describe how many shares you receive if you convert the bond.
+These terms are set when the bond is originally issued and typically remain fixed for the life of the bond.

-The conversion price is only useful in finding the conversion ratio.
-For example:
+The conversion price is mainly used to calculate the conversion ratio.

 A convertible bond has a conversion price of $40.
 What is the conversion ratio?

-Doing some quick math provides a *conversion ratio of 25:1 (one bond can be converted into 25 shares of common stock).
-The conversion ratio is important for any convertible bond math-based question.
-If the conversion price is provided in the question, use the formula above to find the conversion ratio.
+So the conversion ratio is 25:1, meaning one $1,000 par bond can be converted into 25 shares of common stock.
+For most convertible bond math questions, the conversion ratio is the key number.
+If the question gives you the conversion price, use the formula above to find the conversion ratio.

-If the question provides the conversion ratio, then there’s no need to do the conversion ratio formula.
-It tells you exactly how many shares are received when the bond is converted.
+If the question provides the conversion ratio, you don’t need to calculate it - you already know exactly how many shares you’ll receive upon conversion.

-However, it’s possible you see a question that provides the conversion ratio and asks for the conversion price.
-For example:
+Sometimes you’ll see the reverse: the question gives the conversion ratio and asks for the conversion price.

 A convertible bond has a conversion ratio of 20:1.
 What is the conversion price?